neondatabase/website/content/docs/manage/projects.md

 A project is the top-level object in the [Neon object hierarchy](/docs/manage/overview).
 Tier limits define how many projects you can create.
 Neon's Free Tier permits one project per Neon account.

-A Neon project is created with the following resources by default:
+A Neon project is created with the following resources, by default:

 - A primary branch called `main`.
 You can create child branches from the primary branch or from a previously created branch.
 For more information, see [Manage branches](/docs/manage/branches).
 - A single read-write compute endpoint, which is the compute instance associated with a branch.
 For more information, see [Manage compute endpoints](/docs/manage/endpoints).